-We will be required to establish and grow business functions including production, marketing, sales, distribution, service and administration.
+We are currently establishing and growing business functions including production, marketing, sales, distribution, service and administration.
 Until we generate revenues and margins or obtain additional financing, we expect to have limited personnel to accomplish these functions and will primarily rely on our executives along with outside consultants and suppliers for production and certain other services.
-Given our limited personnel, there is risk and uncertainty whether we can timely accomplish required functional activities and achieve important milestones, including introducing new products and obtaining orders from new customers.
+Given our limited personnel, there is risk and uncertainty whether we can timely accomplish required functional activities and achieve important milestones, including introducing new products and obtaining orders from customers.

 We are unable to predict the market acceptance of our new product or the level of future sales, if any.
-We have no orders or customers for our products.
+A small number of law enforcement agencies are currently testing and evaluating our BolaWrap 100 product; however, to date we have no orders or customers for our products.